AVAnnotate/documentation/pages/events.md

 ### 'Import Manifest' by referencing a IIIF manifest

-- Include a link to a IIIF manifest by selecting the IIIF logo in a participating DAMS (digital asset management system).
+1. Select the IIIF logo in a participating DAMS (digital asset management system).
 <br>
 ![IIIF Image 1](../../assets/eventimage-iiif2.png)
 <br>
-- Copy the URL to the IIIF manifest.
+2. Copy the URL to the IIIF manifest.
 <br>
 ![IIIF Image 2](../../assets/eventimage-iiif1.png)

 <br>
-- Select "Import Manifest," paste the URL, and select "Analyze."
+3. Select "Import Manifest," paste the URL, and select "Analyze."
 If the manifest is properly formed, a "Success!" message will appear.
 Save.
 <br>
 ![IIIF Image 1](../../assets/eventimage-iiif2.png)
 <br>